SQream/sqream_docs/guides/inserting_data.rst

 Data Loading Overview
 ================================

-SQream DB supports importing data from the following sources:
+SQream supports importing data from the following sources:

 * Using :ref:`insert` with :ref:`a client driver<client_drivers>`
 * Using :ref:`copy_from`: